16th December, 2025

 Is Health And Safety Training A Legal Requirement? header image

-Imagine you have a new member of your team.
-It's their first day on the job, and they won't necessarily know the exact requirements.
+It's their first day on the job, and they won't necessarily know the exact requirements of their new role.
 Sure, they have a broad idea.
 But the specific details, the ins and outs, the rules, the layout, that's all-new.
 Your workplace, equipment, and people will be unfamiliar.

-Now think about an existing member of your team.
 They know all the things that the new member doesn't know.
-But they still face changes with the job they do for you.
+But they still face changes in the job they do for you.
 Maybe they work on different sites or locations.
 Perhaps they use new equipment from time to time.
 Or they just got promoted and have new responsibilities.

 But what does the law say about health and safety training?
 Is it nice to have or legally required?
 And is it just for big businesses or small ones too?